 Dual N-Back is a game developed to enhance cognitive abilities, more specifically the working memory.
 Since my interests include a wide range of activities (such as mathematics, nutrition science, music theory, juggling, …), I always seek new ways to make my learning methods and my workflow more effective, and dual N-Back has proven itself to be very helpful in this respect.

 What is dual N-Back

 While playing dual N-Back, you will see a variation on the following screen, depending on the program you use (I use Brain Workshop):

-you would press the ‘sound’ key for every letter that is typeset in bold, because the same letter appeared exactly two steps before.
-On the other hand, if you were playing dual 3-Back, you would press the key for the following bold letters:
+you would press the ‘sound’ key for every letter that is underlined because the same letter appeared exactly two steps before.
+On the other hand, if you were playing dual 3-Back, you would press the key for the following underlined letters:

 The task is even harder in that you have to remember two independent sequences—the positions and the sounds.
 When you start playing dual N-Back, even dual 2-Back may seem incredibly hard for a few days.
 However, your brain will continually adapt to the task, and after a while it becomes really easy.
 For that reason, most computer programs will increase the N depending on how well you do.

 The great thing about the concept of dual N-Back is that it forces your brain to increase the capacity of your working memory (or at least to use it better).
 Working memory is a form of memory which your brain uses in a manner analogous to a computer using RAM—it stores information that can be quickly read and manipulated by your thinking processes.
 This is extremely important for problem solving and creative activities.